Path3m/test-d3js/test-chartjs/try/README.md

-See the `package.json`file and (the getting started page of the chart.js library)[https://www.chartjs.org/docs/latest/getting-started/usage.html] to install the corresponding test.
+See the `package.json`file and (https://www.chartjs.org/docs/latest/getting-started/usage.html)[the getting started page of the chart.js library] to install the corresponding test.

 ***The `package.json`file needs to be created before running `$ npm install command`***